OlssonF/Forecast-evaluation-EFI25/tutorial/forecast-evaluation-tutorial.md

 forecast.
 We use the convention for CRPS where zero is the lowest possible and best score.

-Another similar metric is the ignorance or log score (Jordan, Krüger, and Lerch 2019; Smith et al. 2015), which is also included in the scores table.
+Another similar metric is the ignorance or logarithic (log) score (Jordan, Krüger, and Lerch 2019; Smith et al. 2015), which is also included in the scores table.

 <figure>
 <img src="images/crps.png"